Image

 If you’re starting Medicare because you’re turning 65, you have a seven-month period to enroll.
 This is called your Initial Enrollment Period (IEP).
 Your IEP begins three months before the month you turn 65 and extends until three months after it.
 For example, if your birthday is on September 20, then your IEP goes from June 1 until December 31 during the year you turn 65.
 In some cases, you may choose to delay your enrollment in Part B, but be sure you qualify for a Special Enrollment penalty before you do.
 Learn more about when to enroll in Medicare here.

-If you have questions or want to talk through Virginia Medicare options, we’re here to help!
+If you have questions or want to talk through Virginia Medicare plans, we’re here to help!
 Schedule a free consultation with one of our licensed Virginia Medicare Advisors or give us a call at (888) 604-0055 to get all the help you need.
 Our advice is always free.